 A more effective method of comparison across schools is to compare the normal salaries paid by schools to teachers at common points in their careers.
 Start-of-career salary levels provide some indication of how well particular kinds of workplaces are able to compete for the pool of capable individuals.
 End-of-career salary levels provide some indication of the ability of particular kinds of workplaces to retain and motivate capable individuals.
-The gap between starting salaries and end-of-career salaries provides some indication of the extent of opportunity for promotion, and the range of monetary rewards available to employees as they advance through their careers.
+The ratio between starting salaries and end-of-career salaries provides some indication of the extent of opportunity for promotion, and the range of monetary rewards available to employees as they advance through their careers.

-Table 12.1 shows data on the normal starting and maximum teacher salaries offered in the different kinds of schools in the 2003-2004 school year.
+Table 23.1 shows data on the normal starting and maximum teacher salaries offered in different kinds of districts or schools in the 2007-2008 school year.
 Of course, salary data such as these quickly get "old" due to inflation.
-However, my analysis is not concerned with absolute salary values, but with comparisons-which have shown little change over time.
-I make four comparisons: how salaries vary across different types of schools; the gap between teachers' start-of-career and end-of-career salaries; how beginning teachers' salaries compare with those of other recent college graduates and, finally, how teachers' salaries compare to those in other occupations.
+However, our analysis is not concerned with absolute salary values, but with comparisons-which have shown little change over time.
+We make four comparisons: how salaries vary across different types of schools; the ratio between teachers' start-of-career and end-of-career salaries; how beginning teachers' salaries compare with those of other recent college graduates; and, finally, how teachers' annual salaries compare to those in other occupations.
 These are revealing comparisons to make and get at the status of teaching as a profession.
-Data on the provision of retirement benefits are also displayed.10
+Data on the provision of retirement benefits are also displayed.11

-Consistent with conventional wisdom (Kozol, 1991), there are differences in the compensation afforded to teachers in public schools; for instance, public schools serving high-poverty communities pay less than schools in more affluent communities.
+Consistent with conventional wisdom (Kozol, 1991), there are differences in the compensation afforded to teachers in public schools and public schools serving high-poverty communities pay less than schools in more affluent communities.
 But the differences between public and private schools are even greater.
 Teachers in private schools are paid far less than in public schools, and also are less likely to be provided with a retirement plan by their school.
-The average starting salary was about 25 percent more in public schools than in private schools.
+The average starting salary for an individual with a bachelor's degree and no teaching experience was about 25% more in public schools than in private schools.
 Moreover, the public-private salary gap widens as teachers progress through their careers.
-The average maximum salary (the highest possible salary offered) for public school teachers was almost 40 percent more than for private school teachers.
-Among private schools, there are also large differences in compensation.
+The average maximum salary (the highest possible salary offered) for public school teachers was more than 30% more than for private school teachers.
+We also found that among private schools, there are also large differences in compensation.
 Non-Catholic religious private schools pay their starting teachers a salary that is just above the official federal poverty line.
+Teachers' salaries, in both public and private schools, are also "front loaded."
+The ratio of teachers' end-of-career to start-of-career salaries in Table 23.1 is less than 2 to 1.
+This is far less than many other occupations and traditional professions.
+Front loading suggests limited opportunity for financial gains, can undermine long-term commitment to an occupation, and can make teaching less attractive as a career (Lortie, 1975).

 In order to place teachers' salaries in perspective, it is useful to compare them to the salaries earned in other lines of work.
-Traditionally teachers have been called the "economic proletarians of the professions" and the data bear this out (Mills, 1951).
-Table 12.2 shows that the salaries of new college graduates who have become teachers are considerably below those of new college graduates who chose a number of other occupations.
-For instance, the average salary (one year after graduation) for 2000 college graduates who became teachers was almost 50 percent less than the average starting salary of their classmates who took computer programming jobs.
+Traditionally teachers have long been called the "economic proletarians of the professions" (Mills, 1951), and the data bear this out.
+Table 23.2 shows that the salaries of new college graduates who have become teachers are considerably below those of new college graduates who chose a number of other occupations.
+For instance, the average salary (one year after graduation) for 2000 college graduates who became teachers was almost 50% less than the average starting salary of their classmates who took computer programming jobs.